compas-dev/compas_fea2/docs/userguide/basics.model.rst

 Model
 ******************************************************************************

-At the heart of every COMPAS FEA2 analysis or simluation is a model.
+At the heart of every COMPAS FEA2 analysis or simulation is a model.
 A model consists of nodes, elements and parts, and defines connections, constraints and boundary conditions.